-Microsoft Teams + Phone System
+Microsoft Teams + Voice

 Phone System, Calling Plan, E1, E3, E5, International Calling, Audio Conferencing, Direct Routing, SIP, SBC... (oh, my)